vhotmar/java-draw-game/README.md

 Now the player has 50 seconds to draw the word and other players to guess.
 After that period, or after everyone has guessed the word, the next player will be asked a new word.
-This process will repeat indefinitely.
+This process will repeat for three rounds (each player should draw three times).

 ## Middleware extras
 In folder `server_test`, there are simple tests written in javascript, using the